jkzorz/jkzorz.github.io/_posts/2019-06-05-stacked-bar-plots.md

 date: 2019-06-05
 ---

 The stacked bar plot has been the poster child <i>(literally on every microbial ecology poster in the past 5 years)</i> of compositional microbial community data visualizations.
-If you are doing 16S amplicon sequencing and have gotten yourself an OTU table, the stacked bar plot may be a good place to start observing trends in your data.
+If you are doing 16S amplicon sequencing and have been given an OTU table with no idea where to go from here, the stacked bar plot may be a good place to start observing trends in your data.
 Whether or not you move on to some other form of data visualization afterwards is up to you (i.e. [Bubble plot](https://jkzorz.github.io/2019/06/05/Bubble-plots.html)).

-Load and/or install ggplot2 (for plotting) and reshape2 (for data manipulation) packages.
+Load and/or install <b>ggplot2</b> (for plotting) and <b>reshape2</b> (for data manipulation) packages.
 <i> Alternatively, packages like tidyr and dplyr are also great for data manipulation if you prefer</i>

 ```